 When building graphic novels into your current curriculum, there are a few things you should keep in mind.
 This guide to teaching graphic novels is a wonderful resource if you’re just getting started and will help you choose the best titles to introduce in your classroom.
-Whether you’re hoping to improve your students’ reading development, build vocabulary, or use graphic novels across subjects, here are five tips to making adding graphic novels to your teaching toolbox even more effective.
+Whether you’re hoping to improve your students’ reading development, build vocabulary, or use graphic novels across subjects, here are four tips to make adding graphic novels to your teaching toolbox even more effective.

-Highlight the visuals and focus on format
+Highlight the Visuals and Focus on Format

 When introducing graphic novels to your students for the first time, encourage readers to focus on the format and how all the visual elements come together to help tell the story.
 They should consider the size and shape of the panels and how they fit together; how dialogue is used and shared; sound effects and how they’re layered through the story; and of course, the overall visual style of the graphic novel.
 Is the art realistic?
 How does the illustrator use color to show emotion?

 The old writing adage, “Show, don’t tell,” is definitely on display in graphic novels—that’s why series like Dog Man and The Bad Guys are such great books to read before students dive into creative writing projects.
-Whether you task students to craft new endings for their favorite graphic novels or develop new characters or dialogue for existing stories they love, graphic novels are a great way to fuel your students’ creative writing instincts.
+Whether you ask students to craft new endings for their favorite graphic novels or develop new characters or dialogue for existing stories they love, graphic novels are a great way to fuel your students’ creative writing instincts.

-Use graphic novels as a steppingstone
+Use Graphic Novels as a Stepping-Stone

 For younger readers, graphic novels are perfect for helping students transition from picture books to chapter books.
 They teach important reading skills and give students a wonderful opportunity to reflect on common literary themes and empathize with characters.
 Graphic novels also shouldn’t be limited to English and language arts.
 Science, social studies, and art instruction are areas where graphic novels can help introduce students to new subject matter and provide an introduction to important lessons from history, STEM, and more!